yixqiao/Mosaic/README.md

 # Mosaic program

+INFO: Active development is on [image-mosaic](https://github.com/yixqiao/image-mosaic).
+Currently, this program is being developed for the sole purpose of being used in the Electron app.

 ## Description
 * Create an image mosaic composed of smaller images
 * Made using Java (AWT for images)